To enjoy the full Mail & Guardian online experience: please upgrade your browser

 He inferred that women prefer not to occupy high-profile executive posts, dedicating themselves to “more important enterprises, like family and raising children, [rather] than to be at the beck and call of shareholders”.

-The SAICE board held an emergency meeting on August 8, amidst calls for his removal by members and concern expressed by engineering consulting companies.
-At the time the board accepted Pillay’s apology, citing his contribution to the civil engineering industry.
+The SAICE board held an emergency meeting on August 8, amidst calls for his removal by members and concern expressed by engineering consulting companies. the board accepted Pillay’s apology, citing his contribution to the civil engineering industry.
 Pillay also promised to undergo diversity training.

 But Kerst said on Thursday that it would have been remiss of SAICE not to take the views of its members seriously.